robinsal/HTML-Google-Homepage-Decoy/README.md

 From The Odin Project's curriculum (http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

 This is a simple HTML project that creates a copy of the visuals of the Google homepage.
-This is intended for the purpose of practicing HTML as a beginner.
+This is my first HTML project.
 ## See the result
 http://htmlpreview.github.io/?https://github.com/robinsal/HTML-Google-Homepage-Decoy/blob/master/index.html